otakustay/react-diff-view/README.md

 - `diff-line-new-only`: The `<tr>` element which only contains the right side columns, appears in split view
 - `diff-code`: The `<td>` element containing code.
 - `diff-code-normal`: Code of a normal change.
-- `diff-code-add`: Code of an addition.
+- `diff-code-insert`: Code of an addition.
-- `diff-code-del`: Code of a deletion.
+- `diff-code-delete`: Code of a deletion.
 - `diff-code-omit`: Code with no content.
 - `diff-code-selected`: Code of a selected change.
 - `diff-code-edit`: Edits on a line of code.